pgniewko/gt-pyg/README.md

 ## Todo

 - [ ] Investigate the performance of post-normalization versus pre-normalization.
+Bear in mind that the optimal order setup of the Transformed architecture may intimately depend on the details of the implementation, such as hyperparameters.For more details, please refer to [Narang et al.](https://arxiv.org/abs/2102.11972).

 REFERENCES